informalsystems/sovereign-ibc/docs/DataRequirements.md

 #### Channel endpoints

-- `ibc_channelClientState`: Requests the client state associated with a specified channel.
+- `/ibc_channelClientState`: Returns the client state associated with a specified channel.
+- `/ibc_channelConsensusState`: Returns the consensus state associated with a specified channel.
-- `ibc_channels`: Requests all of the channels associated with the chain.
+- `/ibc_channels`: Returns all of the channels associated with the chain.
-- `ibc_channelConnections`: Requests the connection associated with a specified channel.
+- `/ibc_channelConnections`: Returns the connection associated with a specified channel.

+- `/ibc_packetCommitment`: Returns the commitment and proof of existence for a single packet on a specified channel and sequence number.
+- `ibc_packetReceipt`: Returns the receipt and proof of existence for a single packet on a specified channel and sequence number.
+- `/ibc_packetAcknowledgement`: Returns the acknowledgment and proof of existence for a single packet on a specified channel and sequence number.
-- `ibc_nextSequenceReceive`: Requests the sequence number of the next receive packet for a specified channel.
+- `/ibc_nextSequenceReceive`: Returns the sequence number of the next receive packet for a specified channel.

-- `ibc_packetCommitments`: Requests the packet commitments associated with a specified channel.
+- `/ibc_packetCommitments`: Returns the packet commitments associated with a specified channel.
-- `ibc_packetAcknowledgements`: Requests the packet acknowledgments associated with a specified channel. -`ibc_unreceivedAcks`: Requests the unreceived acknowledgments associated with a specified channel. -`ibc_unreceivedPackets`:
+- `/ibc_packetAcknowledgements`: Returns the packet acknowledgments associated with a specified channel.
+- `/ibc_unreceivedAcks`: Returns the unreceived acknowledgments associated with a specified channel.
-Requests the unreceived packet sequences associated with a specified channel.
+- `/ibc_unreceivedPackets`: Returns the unreceived packet sequences associated with a specified channel.

 > _*Note:*_ The `PacketAcknowledgements`, `UnreceivedAcks`, and
 > `UnreceivedPackets` queries each accept a vector of `sequences` in order to